How to Find YouTubers to Play Your Indie Game

 - Targeting channels under 5k.
 Even if they cover the game, the views won’t move wishlists.
 The time isn’t worth it.

 - Emailing with no demo and no trailer.
-Nothing to evaluate, nothing to play.
-Most creators won’t write back to ask “is there a build?”
+There’s nothing to evaluate and nothing to play, and most creators won’t write back to ask “is there a build?”

 - Asking for wishlists or Steam-page mentions.
-Reads as paid promo.
-Erodes trust with their audience.
-Creators delete these.
+It comes across as paid promo, and creators delete those on sight.

 - Skipping non-English creators.
 The easiest wins in indie outreach are sitting in JP, DE, BR, and ES inboxes that almost nobody emails.

 - Treating an “I’ll check it out!” as a guaranteed video.
-Only ~30% of creators who accept a key actually stream it.
-Plan for the drop-off and keep emailing, keep following up.
+Only about 30% of creators who accept a key follow through with a video.
+Plan for the drop-off and keep sending.

 - Sending once and quitting.
 One polite follow-up after 3–4 days, one more after 7.
 Stop there.